RatPoison-dev/RatPoison/README.md

 Credit to Mr. Noad for a lot of help throughout this project

 ---

+**Updates are paused**

+**Only updates will be bug fixes**

+---
+1.5.2

+* Names of some settings have changed, I recommend to reconfig from default

+* Chams should update faster (every 1/4 second instead of half)
+* Bone Trigger changes
+    * Added incross option
+    * Can choose between incross and infov, or use both
+    * Removed options to trigger inside FOV for torso bones (3-7) and head (8)
+        * Now always loops through 3-8 and will trigger on the first bone within the fov (starting from 3 to 8)
+    * Now inside the aim tab, not a separate tab
+    * Settings are customizable for each weapon category (pistol, rifle, etc)
+    * Wont shoot immediately after scoping in (assuming scoped only && has a delay)
+* Headwalk changes
+    * Fixed key presses
+    * Will only attempt to stay on players head when not moving around (pressing WASD)
+    * Head walk updates every 2ms instead of 5ms
+    * Removed key toggle, if enabled will auto activate ontop of a players head
+    * Can be enabled/disabled without experimental
+* Possible fix for box esp crashing the overlay
+* Fixed self chams coloring when disabled
+* Added check to auto strafe for in air only
+* Added OpenGL FPS to menu
+* Added global target swap delay
+* Menu alpha will affect the override weapons menu
+* Small changes to default aim settings
+* Overlay grabs width/height from settings instead of from CSGO
+* Disabled aimbot with knife/grenade out
+* Force aiming with bone trigger enabled shouldn't shuffle between certain bones, only the aimbots selected bone
+* Menu Key moved from Misc tab to Options
+* Removed bunny hop key setting, is now always VK_SPACE
+* Nade helpers foot lineup uses the games matrix instead of w2s-ing an ellipse which wasn't accurate

+---
 1.5.1

 * Bone trigger should be responsive and usable now